-There’s still the classic mode, where you fight through a series of opponents and fight an all new final boss.
+There’s still the Classic Mode, where you fight through a series of opponents and fight an all-new final boss.
 And of course, there’s the standard multiplayer for humans and computers alike.
-Plus there are many more options for customizing your multiplayer battles including a coin mode which has you knocking money out of your opponents.
+Plus there are many more options for customizing your multiplayer battles including a Coin Mode which has you knocking money out of your opponents.
 The player with the most money at the end of the match wins.
 One of the new modes is All-Star Mode where you fight all of the characters in the game in a series of battles.
 Each battle tends to have multiple characters and between the fights you’ll be sent to a resting area where you can use a limited amount of healing items to recover from your damage in the fray.
-There’s also adventure mode, which will put you into scenarios fighting against minor enemies and character from certain franchises within their appropriately themed universes until you reach the end.
-The target mode is back, but the board the platforms mode is now absent.
+There’s also Adventure Mode, which will put you into scenarios fighting against minor enemies and characters from certain franchises within their appropriately themed universes until you reach the end.
+The Target Mode is back, but the Board the Platforms Mode is now absent.
 There’s a Home-Run Contest which has you picking your character, building up the damage percentage of a sandbag on top of a platform, and giving you a homerun bat to launch the bag before the time runs out.
 The goal is to see how far you can blast the bag.
-Event matches make their debut here.
-An event match is a fight with specific characters, stage, and sometimes even custom rules that are made to challenge the player in creative ways.
+Event Matches make their debut here.
+An Event Match is a fight with specific characters, stages, and sometimes even custom rules that are made to challenge the player in creative ways.
 The one other mode is Multi-Man Melee.
 Here you can pick from a number of matches to face off against fighting wire-frame characters in matches based on their stock, difficulty, or an allotted time limit.
 So do your best to set those records.

 If beating your best records isn’t enough to keep you playing, you can always try to collect the trophies that are hidden throughout the game.
 Playing and completing different modes will reward you with trophies that you can later examine.
 Each trophy represents something from a Nintendo game and comes with a small piece of information on it.
 This goes along with the increased roster of characters to introduce players to even more new games and franchises they didn’t know about before.
 More great advertising that’s combined with the collection element to keep players hooked.
 The faster, tweaked gameplay makes for intense fights that require constant attention.
 The new representations of characters and stages look wonderful even to this day.
 The music includes a lot of remixes of recognizable tunes.
 This game is loaded with details, fan service, and gameplay galore.
 It blows the original out of the water!
 But it isn’t without its flaws.